mlengineerels/ml_deployment_production/README.md

 - _model-train: Harness the power of a scikit-learn Random Forest to automatically train and register the trained model at MLFlow Model Registry.
 If a previous version exists, the pipeline seamlessly compares performance and promotes only the best model to Production—ensuring your deployed model is always the top performer.

-- _model-inference-batch_: Load a model from MLflow Model Registry, load features from Feature table at delta lake, score batch and write the results back in delta lake.
+- _model-inference-batch_: Load a model from MLflow Model Registry, load features from the Feature table at Delta Lake, score batch, and write the results back in Delta Lake.

 ## Workflow
 The CI/CD workflow is designed based on the end-to-end architecture of the MLOps pipeline: